 Community Well-Being: Focused on creating a culture of belonging for all, Dean Barton formed the Dean's Diversity Action Council in 2019, to ensure that the Duquesne Kline School of Law is focused on creating long-term, sustained progress toward justice, equity, and human dignity.
 On June 19, 2020, the School faculty unanimously adopted a Promise Statement on Race and Justice, an affirmative statement against racism and a commitment to lead positive change.

 She serves on the AALS Deans' Steering Committee, is Chair-Elect to the AALS Leadership Section, and is a Board Member of the Pittsburgh Legal Diversity and Inclusion Coalition.

-Barton served as associate dean for academic affairs at Villanova University Charles Widger School of Law.
-In that role, she oversaw the academic program and successfully launched numerous initiatives on leadership development, including a student Lawyers as Leaders program and a new course, Leadership and Management Skills for Lawyers.
-At Villanova, Barton taught a course on administrative agency rulemaking and also has taught classes on computer law, the First Amendment and regulation in cyberspace and digital law.
-She previously served as director of the University's JD/MBA and JD/MPA joint degree programs as well as director of academic compliance and distance learning.
-Barton also served as assistant dean for academic computing and was the faculty director of the Global Democracy Project.
+She previously held various positions at Villanova University Charles Widger School of Law, most recently as Associate Dean for Academic Affairs.
+Barton successfully launched initiatives on leadership development, including a student Lawyers as Leaders program and a new course, Leadership and Management Skills for Lawyers.
+At Villanova, Barton taught courses in administrative agency rulemaking, computer law, the First Amendment and regulation in cyberspace, and digital law.
+She previously served as the director of the JD/MBA and JD/MPA joint degree programs.